Please note that the option of using credit and debit cards on St Helena is limited. Cash is the best form of making payments locally.

 All visitors must have valid passports.
 Return tickets and pre-booked accommodation.

-A fee of £12.00 is payable for all visitors over twelve years disembarking at St Helena.
+A fee of £17.00 is payable for all visitors over twelve years when arriving at St Helena.
 Remember to have proof of your medical insurance with you.

 All visitors must be covered by medical insurance, proof of which must be produced on arrival.